99% of the things I create are the result of me writing words in one form or another.

-I’ve decided to embrace this fact and to remember it, I’m dubbing my projects “Writations” from now on.
+I’ve decided to embrace this fact and to remember it, I’m dubbing my projects “Writations.”

 How To Google: My very first (e)book, which I’m still proud of today.
 I’m always shocked at how many questions people ask me, which I know can be solved with Google in a matter of seconds.
 And not just basic ones.
 This teaches you how to craft the perfect search through eliminating, rephrasing and inferring, then shows you all of Google’s built-in features to make searching lightning fast and lastly explains how to get incredibly focused search results by using advanced search operators.
 Tons of screenshots included.

 The ONE GOAL Strategy: A 1-hour, step-by-step video course to walk you through the goal-setting strategy I stole from Mark Zuckerberg.
-I used this to grow my email list to over 10,000 people, write 500,000 words in 2016, get Four Minute Books to 100,000+ visitors in its first year, and now to get 7,000,000+ views on Quora in 6 months.
+I used this to grow my email list to over 10,000 people, write 500,000 words in 2016, and get Four Minute Books to 100,000+ visitors in its first year.

 7 Days Of Leaving Your Comfort Zone: A set of seven challenges to help you gradually step out of your comfort zone, both written and with videos of me doing the challenges alongside you.
 Gets more difficult with each lesson.
 Doesn’t require a (free) coach.me membership, but if you have one you can add it to your dashboard and track your progress.